tcvieira/IA368-DD-012023/assingments/05/article-slides.md

 2. no major latency time increase in inference time
 3. for the use in IR a couple of new tokens need to be added to BM25 inverted index
 4. introduced a method for neural search using seq2seq models as a offline step before indexing in a IR pipeline

+---

+# 5. Basic Doubts

+1. thess approaches is suitable in what cenarios?
+   1. bigger documents or smaller documents
+   2. as a way to improve indexing time

 <!-- # advanced topics for discussion